ESMValGroup/ESMValTool_Tutorial/_extras/guide.md

 with the following information:
  - a link to the [pre-tutorial instructions page](setup.md)
  - a contact email address so they can post any questions that arise during setup
- - Venue details (if on site) or meeting connection details (if online).
+ - venue details (if on site) or meeting connection details (if online).

 Also allow for sufficient time to get access to any accounts etc. which could take more than a few days in some cases (a good